ad-si/TaskLite/docs-source/related.md

 Name          | Description
 --------------|-----------------------------------------------------------------
-[Buku]        | Store and manage your bookmarks from the command line [Dooit]       | A TUI todo manager
+[Buku]        | Store and manage your bookmarks from the command line [Cfait]       | Fast, offline-first task manager for terminal, desktop, and phone [Dooit]       | A TUI todo manager
 [Dstask]      | Single binary CLI todo manager with git sync and markdown notes [Etm]         | Event and task manager